 Safa Joudeh, a Cairo-based political and security analyst, believes the calls for peace are merely a cover aimed at distracting Egyptians.
 "Renewing peace talks between Palestinians and Israelis was largely a smoke screen for Egypt to pursue closer diplomatic ties with Israel, while avoiding public backlash," Joudeh told Al Jazeera.

 The visit also took place at a time of local discontent over Egyptian foreign policy on issues that "are deemed more pressing" she said, which "raises the question of the timing [of Shoukry's visit]."

 "Although the rapprochement initiative is unpopular with the Egyptian public," said Joudeh, "there was no adverse reaction to Shoukry's visit as it was largely overshadowed by all the other foreign policy debates within the public sphere," including the transfer of two Red Sea islands to Saudi Arabia and tension over Ethiopia storing Nile water behind its dam.

 While in theory, the concept of closer Egyptian-Israeli ties is potential for pushing Palestinian-Israeli peace talks along, analysts say they are having an opposite effect by creating intra-Palestinian division and diverting Israeli responsibility to come to the negotiating table.

 Israel has for years stalled and ignored US calls to halt illegal settlement building in the Israeli-occupied Palestinian West Bank and East Jerusalem.
-A French proposal to restart the talks this year was also bluntly rejected by Israel, claiming it would only agree to direct talks.
+A French proposal to restart the talks in 2016 was also bluntly rejected by Israel, claiming it would only agree to direct talks.